 2. Write down your vow to use less technology in the New Year.
 Post the memo on a mirror where you can see it daily and be reminded.

-4. Set a no-tech hour each day in your home.
-During that hour the no-tech rule must be observed.
-Plan a fun activity for the family to enjoy during this time.
+4. Set no-tech hours each day in your home.
+During that time the no-tech rule must be observed.
+Plan a fun activity for the family to enjoy during this time, pursue hobbies, or read.

 7. Set computer time limits.
 Do this for the whole family and make sure everyone observes them.